dotnet/docs/docs/framework/winforms/controls/how-to-test-the-run-time-behavior-of-a-usercontrol.md

 ## Test the run-time behavior of a UserControl

 1. In Visual Studio, create a Windows control library project called **TestContainerExample**.
-For details, see [Windows Control Library Template](https://docs.microsoft.com/previous-versions/kxczf775(v=vs.100)).

 2. In the **Windows Forms Designer**, drag a <xref:System.Windows.Forms.Label> control from the **Toolbox** onto the control's design surface.